Manually Selecting the Parts in the Loop and Selecting Interacting Surfaces

 After you select the feature from the first part, the first part becomes transparent and the second part becomes fully visible.
 You are prompted to select a feature of the second that mates with the first.
 After this second feature is selected, the first part is hidden and the third part is shown with transparency to help you select the next feature on the second part.
 This process of showing the part from which you need to define an assembly constraint feature and showing the adjacent part with transparency continues until you select all necessary assembly constraint references.

-If one of the mating features is a slab or slot, click to select two parallel surfaces with opposing outward normal to define the slab or slot feature.
+If you want to change any of the mating features, you can click and start the process again.
+If one of the mating features is a slab or slot, click to select two parallel surfaces with opposing outward normal to define the slab or slot feature. |

 4. After all mating features have been selected, the display will change to show all components in the loop as transparent and all mating features will be highlighted to provide a visual confirmation of the Stackup loop.